sgsmob/toboggan/README.md

 Finished instance.
 ```

-The term `trivial` here mans that the instance consists only of a single path.
+The term `trivial` here means that the instance consists only of a single path.

 ### Data formatting
 #### Datasets